A younger me, back when I taught electrostatics.

 My mother is an English teacher and my father a retired civil servant.
 They helped instill in me an appreciation for my blessings coupled with the importance of giving back.
 I began my professional life as a high school physics teacher, convinced that teaching would best leverage my interests and skills to make a difference.
 I've experimented with information technology as a means for improving democratic dialogue, and most recently, I've come to believe that there's something for me to do in the law.

 I live in Massachusetts with my wife and son where I work as a data scientist for the MA Committee for Public Counsel Services (public defenders).
+I also serve as an adjunct professor at Suffolk University Law School.
 I used to produce a science-themed video series (The Tabletop Explainer), and occasionally I write science fiction under the guise of speculative legal fiction.